 The goal of CGRA modulo scheduler is to generate II different configurations for the CGRA where each configuration corresponds to a particular cycle in the kernel.
-These configurations are stored in a configuration RAM and provide configuration context to the CGRA every cycle.
-As these configurations are repeated every II cycles, the output from the resources involved in the last cycle configuration are consumed by resources involved in the first cycle configuration.
+These configurations are stored in the configuration caches and provide configuration contexts to FUs every cycle.
+As these configurations are repeated every II cycles, the output from the resources involved in the last configuration cycle are consumed by the resources involved in the first configuration cycle.
 Thus instead of using MRRG where the time axis grows indefinitely till the steady state is achieved, we could restrict the time axis to the target II.
-We then need to add wrap around edges from the last cycle to the first cycle as shown in Figure 2(e) (similar graph is also used in [16]).
-The modulo scheduled kernel in Figure 2(c) can now be simplified to the graph in Figure 2(f).
+We then need to add wrap around edges from the last cycle to the first cycle as shown in Figure 4(e) (similar graph is also used in [Friedman et al. 2009]).
+The modulo scheduled kernel in Figure 4(c) can now be simplified to the graph in Figure 4(f).
 We refer to this simplified graph as schedule and route graph (SRG), which captures the scheduling plus routing information and is a subgraph of the MRRG.
 So instead of using a modulo reservation table, we can directly use MRRG with wrap around edges, which provides us an integrated view during mapping.
 In the following, the term MRRG will be used to refer to MRRG with wrap around edges.